 - Immediately flush the paint that is in the tube out

-If you have been painting with an oil based paint you will need to use a paint thinner like mineral spirits to dissolve the paint during the flushing process.
+If you have been painting with oil-based paint you will need to use a paint thinner like mineral spirits to dissolve the paint during the flushing process.
 I recommend that you mix the mineral spirits with water and flush that way first.
 Then you should follow the mineral spirit flushing with flushing of soap and water.
 Once you finish the soap and water flush then rinse everything with clean water.

 Step 4: Cleaning the entire system out